-Whipsnade Zoo is the biggest zoo in England and covers 600 acres of land.
+Whipsnade Zoo is actually the biggest zoo in England and covers 600 acres of land.
 Whipsnade is famous for having the largest collection of wildlife of all the zoos in England.

 Due to the size of the zoo, visitors can ride around on a bus or via train service.
 You can also drive around in your car, like on a safari.
 The African lions are incredible.

 Most of the animals in Whipsnade Zoo are considered to be endangered species.
 At Whipsnade you can see their herd of elephants, a waddle of penguins and a tower of giraffes too.
 There are also cheetahs and lemurs for you to see, and don’t miss the mesmerising butterfly house there too.

 4. The Bristol Zoo, Bristol